 Can I Keep a Lawsuit Award or Settlement If I File for Chapter 7 Bankruptcy?

-Lawsuits Are Part of Your Property in Bankruptcy
+Lawsuits Are a Part of the Bankruptcy Estate

-Are Lawsuit Awards or Settlements Exempt in Chapter 7 Bankruptcy?
+Are Lawsuit Proceeds Exempt in Chapter 7 Bankruptcy?

 Exemptions for Personal Injury Lawsuits

-States that exempt lawsuit proceeds usually limit them to personal injury cases.
-Of those states, some states exempt all of the settlement and judgment proceeds while others exempt only those proceeds that are necessary for the support of the debtor and family.
-For example, if you received a $500,000 settlement, some states allow you to keep the entire amount while others determine how much you and your family need to live.
-If you need $100,000 to live, the bankruptcy trustee receives the remaining $400,000.
+States that exempt lawsuit proceeds usually limit an exemption to personal injury cases (a lawsuit that you filed to recover money after you were injured due to someone else's carelessness).
+Of those states, some states exempt all settlement and judgment proceeds while others exempt only funds necessary for the support of the debtor and family.
+For example, if you receive a $500,000 settlement, some states will allow you to keep the entire amount while others will determine how much you and your family need to live.
+If you need $100,000, the bankruptcy trustee receives the remaining $400,000.
 Other states do not allow for any personal injury lawsuit exemption whatsoever.